SamKacer/IntelliJ_NVDA_Addon/README.md

 ## Tips for using IntelliJ
 ### Checking errors/warnings
-When focused inside a file editor:
+#### When focused inside a file editor:
 * F2/ shift + F2 : go to next/previous error or warning
-When editor cursor is on error/warning:
+#### When editor cursor is on error/warning:
-* NVDA  + I: Quickly read error description dislayed in status bar
+* NVDA  + I: Quickly read error description displayed in status bar
-* ctrl + F1: show more detailed error description
+* ctrl + F1: open message box with more detailed error description
 * alt + enter: open list of quick actions

 ### Navigating